kumarsumit1/linuxsetup/README.md

+Note:
-Note: All the network connection files are stored at /etc/NetworkManager/system-connections
+1. All the network connection files are stored at /etc/NetworkManager/system-connections
+2. Scan wifi networks
+    sudo iwlist scan
+3. List of all dirvers being used sudo inxi -Fxz
+4. Check Blocking
+    sudo rfkill list

 # Install JDK oracle